RodrigoKugler/Epam_BIAnalyst/bi-analyst-prep/Core_Technical_Skills/Data_Modeling/module.md

 ---

 ## Practice Question Bank
 1. **Case**: Marketing wants to segment customers by engagement; outline the data model supporting the initiative, detailing facts, dimensions, and conformed attributes.
+   **Answer:** I’d model a behavioral fact table at the customer-by-period grain capturing interactions (emails opened, sessions, purchases) sourced from multiple systems.
+Dimensions would include a conformed customer dimension enriched with demographic attributes, a calendar dimension, and campaign and product dimensions.
+Engagement scores become measures, and conformed dimensions ensure the same customer definition is used across marketing and sales analytics.
 2. **Design**: Explain the grain of an order fact table that supports order-level, item-level, and return analysis simultaneously.
+   **Answer:** I set the grain at one row per order line item, enabling item-level metrics while still rolling up to order totals via degenerate order keys.
+Returns can be modeled either as negative quantities in the same fact with a return indicator or as a related fact linked through the same surrogate keys, giving flexibility to analyze both original sales and reverse logistics.
 3. **SCD**: How would you handle changes to a salesperson’s region assignment while preserving historical reporting?
+   **Answer:** A Type 2 SCD dimension fits: each salesperson has surrogate-keyed rows with effective start/end dates and a current flag.
+When a region changes, I close the old record, insert a new one, and downstream facts join on the surrogate key captured at transaction time.
+Reports using date filters automatically respect history, while current assignments are available via the current flag.
 4. **Normalization**: Provide examples of update anomalies that occur when a table is insufficiently normalized.
+   **Answer:** If customer contact details live in every order row, updating a phone number risks inconsistent values (update anomaly).
+Inserting a new customer without an order may fail because required order fields are missing (insert anomaly).
+Deleting the last order could remove the only record of the customer (delete anomaly).
+Normalization separates these concerns to avoid such pitfalls.
 5. **Performance**: When would you create an aggregate fact table?
 What are the maintenance implications?
+   **Answer:** I build aggregate facts when dashboards repeatedly query the same heavy joins at higher grain (e.g., daily sales by region).
+Aggregates pre-summarize data, slashing query cost and latency.
+Maintenance means incremental refreshes aligned with the base fact, validation to ensure aggregates reconcile, and versioning when business definitions shift.
 6. **Quality**: Describe how you’d detect and correct a multi-source dimension mismatch (customer master vs CRM).
+   **Answer:** I profile both sources, compare keys and critical attributes, and surface discrepancies in a reconciliation report.
+For mismatches I create mapping rules or golden records—often via a mastering process that selects the authoritative value per field.
+Automated data quality tests watch for drift, and any manual overrides are documented so downstream consumers trust the dimension.
 7. **Behavioral**: Tell me about a time you redesigned a model to solve a reporting bottleneck.
 What metrics improved?
+   **Answer:** At a SaaS firm, renewal reporting relied on a tangled view hitting multiple OLTP tables.
+I introduced a clean star schema with a subscription fact and conformed customer/product dimensions.
+Query time dropped from minutes to seconds, finance gained confidence in ARR metrics, and stakeholder satisfaction scores jumped because monthly close reports were no longer a fire drill.
 8. **Advanced**: Compare and contrast Kimball and Data Vault approaches in a modern cloud data platform.
+   **Answer:** Kimball focuses on business-friendly dimensional models optimized for analytics; it’s quick to deliver but less flexible when sources churn.
+Data Vault prioritizes agility and auditability with hubs, links, and satellites that capture raw lineage but require downstream marts for usability.
+In cloud environments I often land raw data via Data Vault for resilience and then publish Kimball-style marts for consumption, leveraging cloud compute to automate both layers.

 ---